aribornstein/CoRefi/README.md

 CoRefi provides capabilites for the full end to end process for Exaughstive Coreference Annotation consisting of:
 ![E2E Process](https://cdn-images-1.medium.com/max/800/1*PkVBeqteVqxfljbqSY1qww.png)

+For a Full Walkthrough of CoRefi's features, check out our system demonstration video on [youtube](https://www.youtube.com/watch?v=DPx36Ps1CAk).

 ### 1. Onboarding

 A trainee is provided with a sequence of mentions.
 For each mention the trainee decides whether to update the mention’s span and then to either create a new mention or assign the mention to an existing cluster.
 At any point of time, the trainee may view the mentions in any existing cluster.
 If the trainee incorrectly changes a mention span or assigns a mention to the wrong cluster they will be notified.
 Additionally after certain decisions an explanation of a specific important rule of co-reference will be explained.
 Once all mentions are clustered the annotator can submit the job.